IBM/knative101/workshop/exercise-1/README.md

 1. To ensure the cluster is large enough to host all the Knative and Istio components, the recommended configuration for a cluster is:
-  - Kubernetes version 1.11 or later
+  - Kubernetes version 1.16 or later
-  - 4 vCPU nodes with 16GB memory (`b2c.4x16`)
+  - 4 vCPU nodes with 16GB memory (`b3c.4x16`)

-2. It is required to select the worker zone, as well as to create a unique cluster name for your cluster.
-Ensure you've selected Kubernetes version 1.11.x, which may not be the default.
+2. Ensure you've chosen a unique name for your cluster.

-3. Click `Create Cluster`.
+3. Click `Create` to create your cluster.

 4. Export the cluster name you chose as an environment variable for use in the lab.